react-native-webrtc/react-native-callkeep/README.md

 ### setMutedCall

 Switch the mic on/off.
-_This feature is available only on iOs._
+_This feature is available only on iOS._

 ```js
 RNCallKeep.setMutedCall(uuid, true);